Operations Manager

 Resource negotiation

-Human relationship skills
+Human relationship and negotiation skills for cross-departmental alignment

 Vendor management